Alike Media

 Nonetheless, Reginald was a driven man, “a genius,” as Loida puts it, and that’s what attracted her to him.

-Their love survived because “we know what roles to take in the relationship.”
-As her story illustrates, she is the farthest from lacking in drive and dreams for herself and others, and yet, she shares her husband was even more intense than her.
+Their love survived because “we knew what roles to take in the relationship.”
+As her story illustrates, she is not lacking in drive and dreams for herself and others, and yet, she shares, her husband was even more intense than her.

-Hearkening to American football and basketball, she believes that within couples, someone will always take the role of captain, someone will “be the CEO, so you might have to be the COO.
-You just have to know – and agree on who each of you are.
+Referencing American football and basketball, she believes that within couples, someone will always take the role of captain, someone will “be the CEO, so you might have to be the COO.
+You just have to know, and agree on, who each of you are.
 It’s about complementarity, not competition.
 You compete with the world, but never with each other, you’re a team, steering a ship.”

 Paying it forward

-It’s a fraught time politically right now in the US, and Lewis and I discuss the irony of the current generation having to fight battles her and her husband’s generation already fought – and largely won.
+The political climate in the US remains complex, and Loida and I discuss the irony of the current generation having to fight battles her and her husband’s generation already fought – and largely won.

 I ask what’s in the pipeline.
 With single-minded conviction, she shares that her main focus now is on ensuring that the United States recognizes children born from military deployments in the Philippines, especially as more defense cooperation bases are being built in light of geopolitical events.

-Lora respectfully, but also playfully and enthusiastically chimes in, not just her niece and production manager, but also Loida’s eager agent.
-“All right, the floor is yours,” Loida laughs, and Lora tells me more about Look Younger’s international version.
+In our video conference, Lora Lewis, managing the call from the start, respectfully, but also enthusiastically chimes in, not just Loida’s niece and production manager, but also her eager agent.
+“All right, the floor is yours,” Loida laughs, and Lora tells that Look Younger When You’re Older will have an international version in mid-2026.

 .